jon-brandy/hackthebox/Categories/Sherlocks/Loggy/README.md

 19. Upon checking the malware's binary path, we can identify newly created screenshot image file.
 20. It captured our activity at API Monitor.
+Knowing this, then **WriteFile** is the function abused by malware to create a file.

 ![image](https://github.com/user-attachments/assets/f6ab7199-f1b0-4e39-84b1-e4f4a34c7f15)